mugdha-adhav/quickstart-sample-csi-driver/README.md

 ## Description
-CSI driver for provisioning host-path volume.
+CSI driver for mounting a volume provided by the driver inside a pod.

 ## TODO:
- - [ ] Create a directory on the host and mount it.
+ - [x] Create a block device inside the CSI Driver pod and mount it in the target pod.

 ### Create a directory on the host and mount it.